Cadaveric Ultrasound Guided MSK Injection

 - The cadavers used on the course are as close as you can get to the real thing

-- One cadaver (full body) to three to four delegates - plenty of time to practice all the injections under close supervision
+- Excellent delegate to cadaver ratio - plenty of time to practice all the injections under close supervision

 - One machine to two delegates - only high specification machines are used on the course